actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 ### Have Up to date Documentation

-It's important to have the following:
+It's important to have or do the following:

 * Regularly groom your documentation, old documents should be removed, outdated ones updated, if you touch it then update it
 * High-Level logical Architecture. e.g. ideally written in a Git friendly format: